CSCfi/korp-backend/korpplugins/README.md

             """Wrap the result dictionary in "wrap" and add "endpoint".""" return {"endpoint": request.endpoint,
                     "wrap": result}

+Request-specific data can be passed from one plugin function to another within the same plugin class by using a `dict` attribute (or similar) indexed by request objects (or their ids).
+In general, the `enter_handler` method (the first mount point) should initialize a space for the data for a request, and `exit_handler` (the last mount point) should delete it.
+For example:

+    from types import SimpleNamespace

+    class StateTest(korpplugins.KorpFunctionPlugin):

+        _data = {}

+        def enter_handler(self, args, starttime, request):
+            self._data[request] = data = SimpleNamespace()
+            data.starttime = starttime
+            print("enter_handler, starttime =", starttime)

+        def exit_handler(self, endtime, elapsed, request):
+            print("exit_handler, starttime =", self._data[request].starttime,
+                  "endtime =", endtime)
+            del self._data[request]

+This works in part because the `request` argument of the plugin functions is the actual Flask request object, not the global proxy.

 ## Accessing main application module global variables in plugins